geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 > Perch ’i parti cosi giunte persone,<br>
 > Partito porto il mi cerebro lasso<br>
 > Dal suo pricipio, ch’e in questo troncone:<br>
-> Cosi s'osserva in me lo contrapaso.&#160;<a href="#ref14-b" rev="footnote" class="footnote-backref">↩</a>
+> Cosi s’osserva in me lo contrapaso.&#160;<a href="#ref14-b" rev="footnote" class="footnote-backref">↩</a>

 ## Book XV

 <a id="note15-a"></a>
 § Note (a), page 268, line 11.&emsp;*The poor his mite, untax’d the Abbot yields.*

-Among the ecclesiastical contributors to their Monarch's ransom, Hoveden names the Abbot of Semplingham, of the Cistercian order, who gave his year’s wool.
+Among the ecclesiastical contributors to their Monarch’s ransom, Hoveden names the Abbot of Semplingham, of the Cistercian order, who gave his year’s wool.
 But <span class="smallcaps">Richard</span> directed memoranda to be kept of all the money received from the Church, that it might be faithfully repaid.&#160;<a href="#ref15-a" rev="footnote" class="footnote-backref">↩</a>

 <hr class="short">